SNEWS2/snewpy/python/snewpy/EME/Readme.md

-1) You will need a c++ compiler, and the pybind11 and setuptools packages
+1) You will need a c++ compiler, and the pybind11, python-devel, and setuptools packages

-2) Three setup.Sqa3Earth.py scripts are provided, one for Linux, one for Macs and one for Windows They are starting points: you will probably have to edit them to get the module to compile the code on your machine
+2) Three setup.Sqa3Earth.OS.py scripts are provided, one for Linux, one for Macs and one for Windows They are starting points: you will probably have to edit them to get the module to compile the code on your machine

-3) Modify your chosen setup.Sqa3Earth.py script to use the correct libraries and paths.
+3) Modify your chosen setup.Sqa3Earth.OS.py script to use the correct libraries and paths.
 The path that usually needs to be changes is the location of pybind11 in the include_dirs array

 4) To compile enter